eVtiel/MainSite/README.md

 # Main site

-This is my web site to show my phojects, using javascript and bootstrap.
+This is my web site to show my projects, using javascript and bootstrap.

 ### Version